agusprats/agusprats/README.md

 ---
 - 🔭  I’m currently working on my portfolio and learning how to deploy web applications...
-- 🌱  Tech communities I like: ICS and WWCode.
+- 🌱  Tech communities I like: Irish Computer Society and WWCode.
 - 😄  Fun fact: I´m also a lawyer and photographer.